 Our Administrative Staff

-Sadana is the first person to greet you at our Chevy Chase location.
+You’ll find Sadana at both our Chevy Chase and Rockville offices.
 She holds a Bachelor’s degree in criminal justice and has extensive experience in office support.
 Sadana is a mother of two.